 "No matter what obstacles and difficulties.
 If we are possessed of an unwavering determination, we will be able to overcome them."

-Though Brazil passed same-sex marriage into law last May, homophobic attacks and transphobic attacks are still common.
+Though Brazil passed same-sex marriage into law in May 2014, homophobic attacks and transphobic attacks are still common.